IQTLabs/Teachable-Camera/experiments/README.md

-# EyeQT Evaluation Experiments
+# Teachable Camera Evaluation Experiments

-This repo enables analysis of EyeQT model performance.
-In particular, the images and scripts let an analyst determine via in-depth review the extent to which a trained EyeQT model is performing object detection adequately.
+This repo enables analysis of Teachable Camera model performance.
+In particular, the images and scripts let an analyst determine via in-depth review the extent to which a trained Teachable Camera model is performing object detection adequately.

 Step 1.
 Install the required packages, if needed.